 - Spend less time shopping.
 How many hours have I wasted in Primark queuing for the fitting rooms and the cashier?
 Or counting how many Canadian bucks this sweater was?
 It was a lousy investment of money and time, two things I will never get back.

 - Buy more souvenirs.
 I know it’s a bit contradictory with the previous goal but really, I wish I could have tangible souvenirs of my time in London, because my current collection of souvenirs consists of a mini phone box and museum tickets.
-My boyfriend even forgot to buy a UCL T-Shirt, where he was part of an exchange, although our home is pretty much sponsored by McGill University.
+My boyfriend even forgot to buy a UCL T-Shirt, where he was part of an exchange!

 - Take advantage of the great railway system.
 I’m sure many Brits would beg to differ but as opposed to what we have in Canada, the railway system in Britain is actually pretty extensive (that’s a t, not a p) and efficient.
 Aside from an Edinburgh-London roundtrip, the few times I used the trains were to get to Marlow for work – that’s hardly called an experience.
-I wish I would’ve done something like Lauren and just hopped on the next train to somewhere, anywhere.
+I wish I would’ve just hopped on the next train to somewhere, anywhere.

 And last, but not least: